HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-01-28-The-Emacs-Key-Bindings.md

 the feature will allow you to lookup the binding in the help menu or type in the function name into the `M-x` command input.

-Note, that this is not an introduction to Emacs.
-Familiarity with Emacs concepts like windows, buffers and the kill-ring is assumed.
-If you want to learn more about those concepts get on a plane and press `C-h r`.
+PS: Sorry, for making this an ASCII post.
+After fiddeling with HTML tables for too long, I went for the plaint text version.

+PPS: The best way to read this post is, of course, in emacs:
+- `M-x eww` open browser and load `heinrichhartmann.com`
+- navigate to this blog post
+- Read the post and try things out as you move along.
+- To get more information about a function move the cursor to the function name, and press `C-h f`.

 1 Standard Global Keybindings
 =============================